Even a beginner will be able to recreate this effect, and add their own style and thought to it.

 Download BEBAS font, create a new layer and type your text.
 I chose 350 pt size with smooth mode.
 Color really doesn’t matter.
 Name layer PEACE.

 Step 5 – Add Background Text – Important Step

 Lower your text opacity to around 15%.
 Create a new group (Layer – New – Group) and name it Words.
 Create new type layers in this group and start typing.
 Try to use different fonts and sizes.
 Try to avoid large spaces between words.
 The fonts I used:

 - Some free fonts from dafont, Colaborate, Extravaganzza

-When you’re done duplicate your Words group (Layer – Duplicate Group) and merge it (Ctrl+E).
+When you’re done, duplicate your Words group (Layer – Duplicate Group) and merge it (Ctrl+E).
 Make invisible your unmerged Words group.
-Find your large text layer (in my case it’s PEACE), hold CTRL (Command on mac) and click on layers thumbnail.
+Find your large text layer (in my case it’s PEACE), hold CTRL (Command on mac) and click on the layers thumbnail.
 That should load it’s selection.